Located: 3936 Old Beverly Road, Cambridge

 We require the dogs to be at least 12 to 17 weeks (3-4 months) old.
 The reason for this is because all certified kennels require incoming puppies to have had their first round of adult shots at 12 weeks, followed by the second round at about 16 weeks.
 This minimum is purely for your puppy’s own protection.
 Despite the best efforts of kennel operators, a young puppy is at higher risk of being exposed to air-borne viruses and also has a tougher time fighting them off.

-We require that all our guests are spayed and neutered between 6 months and one year of age, depending on breed.
+We require that all our guests are spayed and neutered between 6 months and 10 months of age, depending on breed.
 Any female in heat is not permitted on the premises for safety reasons.

 We will let you know if we feel your dog is not a good fit at our facility while unneutered due to aggression or marking.
 This is on a dog to dog basis.